wflageol-uqtr/CSharpCaseStudyControl/readme.md

 ### TestDuplicate

 The final features your system should support is duplication.
 Given a root component, the Duplicate method should create a complete duplication of the child hierarchy of that component (including the component itself).
 Each new component created this way should be a copy of the original components, but should be distinct objects.

+## Additional Notes

+Here are some notes and features that may be useful for developping the project.

+### Multiple Values Return

+In some cases, more frequently in functional programming, you may wish to have a single function return multiple values.
+For instance, you may want to return a newly created element in a hierarchy, as well as the new hierarchy created by adding that element with Record Updating.
+In C#, you can do this by using the Tuples syntax:

+    (int, string) MakeTuple()
+    {
+        return (42, "Content");
+    }

+    // ...

+    (int, string) tuple = MakeTuple();
+    // Use tuple.Item1 and tuple.Item2 to access the values.

+    // or alternatively

+    (int i, string s) = MakeTuple();
+    // Use i and s as normal variables.

+You can find more information on tuple types here: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples